GraceShi0321/MasksPlease/README.md

 3. Will the world become an overall better place because of the existence of our product?
 Yes, we believe so.
 Even though the algorithm may not work equally well on all populations, since the spread of COVID-19 is not race-sensitive, we would contribute to slowing down the pandemic even if we were only able to correctly spot one person without a mask.
 There are two key assumptions that lead us to conclude in this way:
 - Face masks prevent the spread of COVID-19
+- If the aforementioned applications will be widely adopted, even the smallest details could make people's lives easier significantly
 - The world is a better place when there are fewer people who have contracted COVID-19

 # Tentative Timeline
 - After two weeks: Be familiar with the types of machine learning algorithms / deep neural networks that are commonly used in computer vision.
 Decide on which model to use.
 Presentation: an overview of all types of algorithms in computer vision, and the rationale behind our choice of algorithm.
 - After four weeks: Have the machine learning pipeline / neural network set up, aim for (at least) an above-chance accuracy.
 - After six weeks: Have the final pipeline/neural network ready, achieve 90%+ accuracy.